qdm12/My-Computing-course/03. Vagrant/readme.md

 - We will see in [lesson 05][lesson_05]: **`vagrant provision`** (update the running VM)

 Time to see how to make use of [git and Github][lesson_04]

+### Hardware Virtualization Stuff :rotating_light:
+- Check your *Hardware Virtualization* is ON in your BIOS
+  1. Reboot computer
+  2. Press on DEL (or F2, F10, F12) several times when it starts booting
+  3. Search for the hardware virtualization option in the BIOS and turn it on
+- If you don't have VT-x / VMX/ AMD-x available do the following
+  1. Replace *trusty64* by *trusty32* in the Vagrantfile
+  2. Set `vb.cpus = 1` in the Vagrantfile

 [vagrant_image]: /internals/icons/vagrant.png
 [vagrant_link]: https://www.vagrantup.com/downloads.html